 Sea Turtles Come Ashore to Nest

 In spring and summer, adult sea turtles migrate hundreds and sometimes thousands of miles to Florida to mate and nest.
 They are often seen offshore along the Atlantic coast.
 Although humans have disturbed their habitat, nesting females are known to nest at the very same beach where they were hatched, coming ashore at night to lay up to 100 eggs.
 Anyone lucky enough to view this – or the hatchlings that emerge about two months later – must remain well back and not disturb the process.

 Sea turtles are often spotted offshore at the Conservancy’s Blowing Rocks Preserve on Jupiter Island.
 Endangered leatherback turtles arrive as early as March.
 Threatened loggerhead turtles are most common in June and July.
 Green sea turtles, also endangered, arrive later and nest through late summer.
 With 20 miles of coastline, the Archie Carr National Wildlife Refuge in Brevard and Indian River counties is the most significant area for loggerhead and green sea turtle nesting in North America.

-To view a nesting sea turtle, sign up for a Public Sea Turtle Watch.
+To view a nesting sea turtle, visit MyFWC's Where to view Sea Turtles page.

 Right Whales Calve off the Atlantic Coast

 With perhaps only 300 of its kind left, the northern right whale is considered one of the most endangered large mammals in the world.
 So named because it was once considered the “right” whale to hunt, it can sometimes be spotted during winter and until late March from beaches between St. Augustine Inlet and Ponce Inlet.
 Your best chance might be from St. Augustine Fishing Pier, the south end of Flagler Beach, Flagler Beach Municipal Pier or Butler Beach.